mighty-gerbils/gerbil/doc/reference/make.md

     will be compiled into a module `legs/foo/bar` that you can import with `(import :legs/foo/bar)` and that will be installed under your *libdir* as a bunch of files starting with the prefix `legs/foo/bar`.
 The default, `#f`, means that no prefix will be prepended.
+    However, this argument is also prohibited when using the `defbuild-script` macro, since the macro extracts the prefix from the `gerbil.pkg` to automatically extract this directory from the current `./build.ss` file containing it and pass it to `make` (and you cannot override it).

   - `libdir:` specifies the directory under which compiled library files will be installed.
-    If left unspecified, the default `#f` designates that the content of your `GERBIL_PATH` environment variable be used if it is defined, or else your `~/.gerbil/lib/` directory.
+    If left unspecified, the default `#f` designates the shell value of `$GERBIL_PATH/lib` if the according environment variable is defined, or else your `~/.gerbil/lib/` directory.

   - `bindir:` specifies the directory under which compiled executable files will be installed.
-    If left unspecified, the default `#f` designates that your `~/.gerbil/bin/` directory shall be used.
+    If left unspecified, the default `#f` designates the shell value of `$GERBIL_PATH/bin/` if the according environment variable is defined, or else your `~/.gerbil/bin/` directory.

   - `force:` specifies a boolean that if true forces the recompilation of every target in the current build.
 If for some reason a subtle change